Iron Range Engineering

 Students manage the acquisition of their technical competencies by learning and applying the engineering concepts in context with their design.
 Roughly, 20 hours per week are dedicated to design execution, and 20 hours to technical learning with the goal of synergy between the two.
 This arrangement relies heavily upon industry partnership and these industries usually, but not exclusively, involve paper, mining, and energy production.

 When engineering professor Ron Ulseth imagines the “ideal classroom,” he envisions something completely hands-on.
-This past spring, IRE was recognized as one of the top 10 emerging engineering programs in the world in a report by the Massachusetts Institute of Technology.
+In recent years, IRE was recognized as one of the top 10 emerging engineering programs in the world.

 Learn more by visiting our program website or follow us on Facebook.